framps/raspberryTools/digitalPhotoFrame/README.md

 ### HW

-1. RaspberryPi Zero 2W
-1. SD card with enough space, for example 32GB
-1. Any monitor which has a HDMI input port and optionally two USB 2.0 ports
+1. Monitor with a HDMI input port and optionally two USB 2.0 ports
-1. Power supply for the monitor
+2. Power supply for the monitor
+3. RaspberryPi Zero 2W
-1. Either a dedicated power supply for the RPi Zero or two USB 2.0 ports availabel on the monitor which are bundled with a Y cable to power the RPi Zero
+4. Either a dedicated power supply for the RPi Zero or used two USB 2.0 ports available on the monitor which are bundled with a Y cable to power the RPi
+5. HDMI cable to connect the monitor to the Raspberry Pi Zero 2W
+6. SD card with enough space, for example 32GB

 ### SW